Density-induced processes in quantum gas mixtures in optical lattices: Phase diagrams

 In \fig{fig:PD}\textbf{b} the critical lattice depths for the superfluid to Mott insulator transition for one, two and three bosons per lattice site are shown as a function of the interspecies interaction strength.
-The solid lines depict the results obtained using the extended model \eqref{eq:Hext}, while the dashed lines correspond to the standard Bose-Fermi Hubbard model, which predicts no dependency on the interspecies interaction $a_\BF$ (section \ref{sec:off-site_interactions}).
+The solid lines depict the results obtained using the extended model \eqref{eq:Hext}, while the dashed lines correspond to the standard Bose-Fermi Hubbard model, which predicts no dependency on the interspecies interaction $a_\BF$.
 As discussed above, for $a_\BF=0$ the Mott-insulator transition is shifted to deeper lattices, where the shift is increased with the bosonic filling.
-This is mainly caused by the bosonic bond-charge interaction $\tilde X_\BB$ enhancing the total tunneling.
+This is mainly caused by the bosonic bond-charge interaction $\tilde X_\BB$ enhancing the total tunneling (section \ref{sec:off-site_interactions}).
 With increasing attractive interaction $a_\BF$ the transition is strongly shifted to shallower lattice depths.
 Depending on the filling, the shift of the Mott-insulator transition caused by the fermionic atoms is $3$-$4\,\ER$ for $a_\BF=-300\, a_0$.
+For a mixture of bosonic $\Rb$ and fermionic $\K$ the interspecies background scattering length is $a_\BF \approx -205\, a_0$ \cite{Ferlaino2006} and can be tuned by applying a Feshbach resonance \cite{Ferlaino2006, Best2009}.

 The predicted shift is considerably larger than calculated with the adiabatic band elimination method in Ref.~\cite{Mering2011} which also incorporates the bond-charge interactions.
 The effective potential approach in Refs.~\cite{Luhmann2008b,Best2009} does not include the important contributions of fermionic on-site energy and bosonic bond-charge interaction.
 The extended Bose-Fermi-Hubbard model \eqref{eq:Hext} discussed here contains all relevant energies that can affect the superfluid to Mott-insulator transition at zero temperature.
 As a result, the Mott-insulator shift in Ref.~\cite{Best2009} can be partly explained by interaction-induced effects.
 This provides a consistent picture, where the experimental observations \cite{Ospelkaus2006,Gunter2006,Best2009} are a combined effect of the Hubbard extensions \textit{and} the adiabatic heating processes \cite{Cramer2008,Cramer2011} which depend on the initial temperature of the quantum gas.